 Make your research before you publish your next Instagram post.
 Double-check the value and audience of every single hashtag.

-Hashtags are streams of interests and kinds of categories.
-If you add the hashtag football in a post with a wedding dress will look not only irrelevant for the audience but also Instagram algorithm won’t react in a positive way.
+Hashtags are streams of interests and categories.
+If you add the hashtag football in a post with a wedding dress will look irrelevant to the audience and to the Instagram algorithm.
 Everything can affect your Instagram ranking and engagement score.
-Quality results are very important!
+Quality and relevance are very important!

 The text should be clean and free of hashtags.
 Keep them at the bottom of your post.
 Some Instagram users prefer to add their hashtags in the first comment.
 I would advise you to avoid this practice.